Divyakumar21202/Blood-Buddy/README.md

 ## Prerequisite for Installing this App :
 1. Install Android studio or Vs-Code in your system.
-2. Flutter & Dart Sdk
+2. Flutter & Dart Sdk of Similar version
 3. Setup flutter sdk in environment with Flutter Doctor by run command in cmd : flutter doctor

 ## How to install in your system :
-1. First forked my Repository by reach at this site : https://github.com/Divyakumar21202/smart_odisha_blood/</br>
+1. First forked my Repository by reach at this site : https://github.com/Divyakumar21202/Blood-Buddy</br>
-2. Clone this repository in your local system by follow the command in cmd : git clone https://github.com/Divyakumar21202/smart_odisha_blood/</br>
+2. Clone this repository in your local system by follow the command in cmd : git clone https://github.com/Divyakumar21202/Blood-Buddy/</br>
 **Note : First reach to your preferred location folder then clone the repository**.</br>
 3. Add all the dependencies by running the command in cmd : flutter pub get</br>
 **Note** : **first go to main directory of project then you have to run it,otherwise it will not run**</br>